THE RABBIT 2023, 2011, 1999, 1987, 1975, 1963, 1951

 The Best Love Match:

-Rabbit and Sheep: Both are shy and docile, they make a loving couple.
+Both are shy and docile, they make a loving couple.
 They both appreciate good nature and the beauty of life.
-The Rabbit is able to bring out the best in the Sheep.
+The Rabbit is able to bring out the best in the Goat.
 This couple will find perfect harmony in life.

-Rabbit and Boar: They are a very compatible couple.
-The Boar appreciates the good taste of the Rabbit.
+Rabbit and Pig: They are a very compatible couple.
+The Pig appreciates the good taste of the Rabbit.
 The Rabbit understands the Pig well.
 They will have a peaceful, harmonious life together.

 Words of Caution: